hackclub/winter/happiestbee.md

 ## Plan

-First, I will use the pyserial library to write a python script which I can run from my laptop to detect keyboard inputs, which I will then send to the arduino board using the serial port.
+First, I will connect the keyboard to the arduino to intercept the keystrokes and use the Keyboard library in arduino to write a program to detect which keyes and how fast the user is typing.

-Then, the arduino will take these keyboard inputs and calculate how fast the user is typing and then display these values on the LCD screen.
+Then, the arduino will then take these values and display them the LCD screen.

 Secondly, I will have a web application set up where the user is able to set how they want the lights and speaker to function such as what color schemes and patterns they want.